 - Get away from vicinity of the hostage incident as quickly as possible.
 Do not approach. - Call 55555 from a safe place to alert switchboard of the situation. - Police are immediately notified.

-CODE SILVER - Person with a weapon
+CODE SILVER - Active Attacker

 If a person with a weapon threatens life safety and demonstrates severe assaultive behavior.

 A Code Silver will NOT result in a response from LHSC personnel as it is designed to keep people away.